itsMapleLeaf/dms/README.md

       - This will show a prompt which lets the user enter a branch name or version
       - Maaaaybe list the available branches

-- Show selection dialogue to import files other than `mod.ts`
+- [ ] Also search and show results for std modules
-- Also search and show results for std modules
+- [ ] Fetch files from git and show selection dialogue to import files other than `mod.ts`

 ## Install / Update